RULES AND REGULATIONS OF THE

 B. Tenants allowing their animals to defecate on docks, floats, gangways, etc. will be evicted.

-A. No person shall throw, discharge or deposit from any vessel or from the shore or float any refuse matter of any kind whatsoever into or upon the waters of the Marina, or in, on or upon the banks, walls, sidewalks, or beaches of any waters within the boundaries of the Marina area.
+A. No person shall throw, discharge or deposit refuse matter of any kind whatsoever into the waters of the Marina, or on the banks, walls, sidewalks, or beaches of any waters within the boundaries of the Marina area.

 B. No person shall discharge upon the waters of the Marina any refuse from cooking activities; this includes food leftovers, dirty dishwater, etc.

-C. No person shall dump or discharge oil, spirits, inflammable liquid, or contaminated bilge water into the Marina.
+C. No person shall dump or discharge hazardous materials, spirits, inflammable liquid, or contaminated bilge water into the Marina.

-D. All garbage must be deposited in receptacles furnished by the Marina for that purpose, or removed from the Marina area.
+D. All garbage must be deposited in receptacles furnished by the Marina, or removed from the Marina area.

-E. Oil, oily water, and batteries will be accepted and properly disposed of by Marina office.
+E. Oil, oily water, and batteries will be accepted and properly disposed of by the Marina office.

-Section 31 – SEWAGE AND SANITARY FACILITIES, PUMP OUTS
+Section 25 – SEWAGE AND SANITARY FACILITIES PUMP OUTS

-B. No person shall operate or berth in the Marina any vessel equipped with a toilet unless such toilet is sealed or otherwise rendered inoperable or designed so that no human excrement can be discharged into the waters of the Marina.
+D. No person shall operate or berth in the Marina any vessel equipped with a toilet unless such toilet is sealed, otherwise rendered inoperable, or designed so that no human excrement can be discharged into the waters of the Marina.